Deutsche chief blasted for call to complain over raid

-BERLIN, Dec 17 (Reuters) - German politicians from across the political spectrum criticised Deutsche Bank co-CEO Juergen Fitschen on Monday following reports he had called a senior local politician to complain about a raid on the bank’s Frankfurt headquarters last week.
+BERLIN (Reuters) - German politicians from across the political spectrum criticized Deutsche Bank co-CEO Juergen Fitschen on Monday following reports he had called a senior local politician to complain about a raid on the bank’s Frankfurt headquarters last week.

 Fitschen and Stefan Krause, the bank’s chief financial officer, are among 25 employees being investigated on suspicion of tax evasion, money laundering and obstruction of justice over trade in carbon permits designed to combat global warming.